-Knowledge Distillation (KD) aims to transfer `knowledge' from one machine learning model (i.e., the teacher) to another one (i.e., the student).
-Hinton et al. \cite{1stKD} introduce the first KD framework, which applies the classification probabilities of a trained model as `soft labels' and defines a parameter called `Temperature' to control the `soft' degree of those labels.
+Knowledge Distillation (KD) aims to transfer knowledge from one machine learning model (i.e., the teacher) to another model (i.e., the student) \cite{KDICLR20, KDCVPR19}.
+Hinton et al. \cite{1stKD} introduced the first KD framework, which applies the classification probabilities of a trained model as soft labels and defines a parameter called ``Temperature'' ($T$) to control the soft degree of those labels.
+Specifically, when $T \rightarrow 0$, the soft labels become one-hot vectors, i.e., the hard labels.
+With the increase of $T$, the labels become softer.
+When $T \rightarrow \infty$, all classes share the same probability \cite{KDWWW17, KDICCV19}.
 Inspired by this, several KD-based approaches are proposed in different research domains.
-Furlanello et al. \cite{2018KD} propose Born-Again Networks in which the student is parameterized identically to their teachers.
+Furlanello et al. \cite{2018KD} proposed Born-Again Networks in which the student is parameterized identically to their teachers.
 Yang et al. \cite{2019KD} added an additional loss term to facilitate a few secondary classes to emerge and complement to the primary class.
-Li et al. \cite{2019IJCAIKD} distill human knowledge from a teacher model to enhance pedestrian attribute recognition task.
-To the best of our knowledge, our work is the first to apply the KD technologies into the link prediction of KGs.
+Li et al. \cite{2019IJCAIKD} proposed a method to distill human knowledge from a teacher model to enhance a pedestrian attribute recognition task.
+To the best of our knowledge, our work is the first to apply the KD technologies in the link prediction of KGs.